Financing Graduate School: Financial Aid

 “We promise that the scholarship you receive for the first year of your studies is guaranteed for subsequent years provided you maintain good academic standing and reapply as needed.”

 You will have multiple pathways for aid with two types of scholarships and the ability to qualify for both.
-And teacher licensure students have an additional grant opportunity.
+Students in qualifying programs have an additional grant opportunity:

 Earn a merit-based Leadership Scholarship as an admitted master’s or certificate program student with your academic and professional achievement as well as your potential for leadership in your field.